Food inflation in India: Weather shocks

-To summarise, major drivers of food inflation in India are - poorly designed import policies, changes in cropping patterns due to weather fluctuations, an increase in overall demand due to changing food habits, a rise in global prices, increase in agricultural wages, and lack of infrastructural facilities, among other structural factors such as food management.

-These factors make the food economy more vulnerable to price spikes, highlighting the need for a more diversified and balanced agricultural policy framework.

 Policy recommendations

 Augmenting food supply

 For improving short-term supply of food commodities, India can rely on available buffer stocks and facilitate imports by reducing or eliminating import duties, particularly for perishable items such as fruits and vegetables.
-However, such trade decisions can be recommended by robust commercial intelligence and advanced planning based on current and future supply-demand conditions.

 For long-term supply improvements and price stability, Significant investment in expanding food storage infrastructure across both public and private sectors can be proposed for implementation to manage seasonal fluctuations and reduce agricultural losses.

 Trade policy improvements

 Due to inconsistent production patterns, commodities that are exported in surplus years often need to be imported later, resulting in cost and price volatility.
 Given India's status as a net food exporter, a share of exportable surplus should instead be allocated to domestic markets to ensure food security and price stability.

 Regulatory reforms

 Collaboration between public and private sectors

 Studies have pointed out that reforming regulation in food markets by involving the private sector in the food market can improve food trade, stockholding, and price stabilization efforts.
 A collaborative framework between private enterprises and public agencies can improve the economic situation of domestic markets.